momentum-design/design-site/README.md

             "banner": "🏷️", // node start with this text will be banner in page "image": "🖼️" // node start with this text will be converted into image },
-        "design_guidelines": {
+        "guidelines": {
-            "file": "YOUR FIGMA FILE ID for design_guidelines", "page": "✅",
+            "file": "YOUR FIGMA FILE ID for guidelines", "page": "✅",
             "tab": "💻",
             "banner": "🏷️",